LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

 source('./_Scripts/2_processing.R') # generates descriptives and runs statistical models
 ```

-Running the processing script will run the preprocessing script and the import script, so in most cases you just want to run the thira line.
+Running the processing script will run the preprocessing script and the import script, so in most cases you just want to run the third line.